KavyaTummepali/automated-mailing/README.md

 This code helps automate the process of sending mail to large audience.It takes email addresses stored in the CSV file.

-## ⚙️ Languages or Frameworks Used
+## ⚙️ Languages or Frameworks used

 Modules required are `os` , `email.mime` , `smtplib` , `pandas`.